 Course Evaluation.
 Each core and professional elective course has a set of course objectives, developed by the instructing faculty and department curriculum committees, which ensure the logical sequence of topics necessary to the eventual achievement of the program outcomes.
 At the end of each semester, the students and faculty in each course rate how well that particular course section achieved its objectives.
 The faculty identify the specific program outcome(s) achieved in the course and provide evidence in support of their contention.
-In addition, students and faculty are encouraged to comment on how well the course fits into the overall scheme of the program and to suggest improvements to the course, the course objectives and the overall program of study.
+In addition, students and faculty are encouraged to comment on how well the course fits into the overall scheme of the program of study.
 The program's coordinator and the steering committee review the course evaluations annually and forward the suggestions for improvement to appropriate departments for consideration, prioritization and action.